TomerFi/aioswitcher/docs/source/usage.rst

                your_loop.call_soon(get_device_from_queue)
            return None

-       # chedule your coroutine which will wait for the device
+       # schedule your coroutine which will wait for the device
        # to be put in the queue, and print the time and its state
        # afterwards it will call itself again, the result will be
        # the device state being printed every approximately 4 seconds